 Considering applications for part-time research degree study

 Part-time study is available for some research degree programmes.
-Academic Requirements for part-time study are identical to those for full-time study.
+Academic requirements for part-time study are identical to those for full-time study.

-1. Part-time study is not offered as an option for all research degree programmes.
 Applicants should seek advice from the relevant Faculty/School in advance of making an application.

 Where the research degree programme is offered on a part-time basis applicants for part-time study will be considered in the following circumstances only:

 (i) the applicant has responsibilities or work commitments (including actively seeking work) that preclude them from studying on a full-time basis

 (ii) the applicant has a long-term medical condition or disability that prevents them from studying on a full-time basis

 (iii) in all cases the Faculty/School concerned must be satisfied that:

 (a) the applicant will have access to the necessary facilities for their research

 Consideration should be given to the facilities required for the research.
 Research may be undertaken both at their place of work and in the University (e.g. where the applicant is a member of staff of a teaching, scientific, clinical or industrial establishment).
 Where the research relies on facilities at the University consideration should be given to the applicants ability to access University resources.
 For example, if they are in full-time employment will they have adequate opportunity to access University facilities during normal working hours?
 If they require access to facilities outside of the University (e.g. at their place of work) has formal agreement been received from their employer and is access to facilities likely to continue to be available to the applicant throughout their standard period of study?
 A clear understanding of the facilities required for the research and access to those facilities should be established prior to the offer of a place.